jitsi/jigasi/README.md

  ant make
  ```

 3. Configure external component in your XMPP server.
-If your server is Prosody edit /etc/prosody/prosody.cfg.lua and append following lines to your config(assuming that subdomain is 'callcontrol' and domain 'meet.jit.si'):
+If your server is Prosody: edit /etc/prosody/prosody.cfg.lua and append following lines to your config (assuming that subdomain is 'callcontrol' and domain 'meet.jit.si'):

  ```
  Component "callcontrol.meet.jit.si"